*

 - Be aware of the contrast onpage and use black type on white background when in doubt

 This article does of course not deal with all readability issues or best practices.
-These are just a few of the most common ones.
-There are other resources I’d recommend to read more on that subject:

 - Design for Readability

-- What is Content Design?
+- What is content design?

 - Why Testing with Real Content Is Better Than Lorem Ipsum